manel999/PFE/README.md

 # PFE

-This is the final work in Java
+This is the final work in Java, the work n'est pas modulaire, et c'est pas l'enchainement finale